How to see the spectacular green comet tonight

 Where to see the spectacular green comet tonight

-How to catch a glimpse of Comet C/2022 E3 (ZTF) this week
+How to catch a glimpse of Comet C/2022 E3 (ZTF) and the best places to see it in the UK this week

+Comet not seen in 50,000 years to pass by Earth.
+Here’s how to watch

 A green comet that was last visible 50,000 years ago has finally returned to the night’s sky.